superjamie/mcsd/README.md

 * Takes pcap filename as argument
 * Checks if packet is multicast
 * Checks if UDP payload exists
-* Prints a fixed substring of UDP payload as text
+* Prints packet number and a fixed substring of UDP payload as text
+* "Raw mode" which just prints the packet payload substring

 ## Todo